Rising (Mxmtoon album): Tour

 On February 9, 2022, Mxmtoon announced a headlining tour in support of the album, titled "Rising (The World Tour)" (stylized in all lowercase), with legs in North America, the United Kingdom, and Oceania.
 The tour started on May 2, 2022, in Montreal, Canada, and concluded on October 30, 2022, in Dublin, Ireland.
 Chloe Moriondo supported the North American leg of the tour.

-Shows

 Critical reception

 Alisdair Grice of DIY praised Mxmtoon's relatability as a songwriter, saying "Maia is to indie-pop what Olivia Rodrigo is to pop-punk – a fresh and welcome face that disregards gatekeeping in favour of utilising nostalgia to captivate new audiences, bridging a gap that ignores the omnipotent zeitgeist for confessional, shimmering accessibility".
 Rhian Daly, writing for The Forty-Five, called it "a collection that gently encourages you to find light and joy again in the simplest, smallest ways."
 The Guardian's Kate Hutchinson praised the album's sharp songwriting which she felt would appeal to fans of Phoebe Bridgers.